Building Rehabilitation Workflow

 1. The building is not under single ownership and is a target composite building (commercial and residential) under the Ordinance; and

 2. The average rateable value of domestic units in the building which sited in urban areas (including Shatin, Kwai Tsing, Tsuen Wan) should not exceed HK$187,000 or should not exceed HK$143,000 if the building sited in the New Territories; and

 3. The building owners have received “Fire Safety Directions” (Directions) for the common parts of the building and / or its related Fire Safety Compliance Order issued by the Fire Services Department (FSD) and the Buildings Department (BD), but compliance letters confirming the completion of all fire safety improvement works required by the Ordinance had not been issued as of 11 October 2017.

 Owner's organisations and Applicant's Representatives

-- If an owners’ corporation (OC) has been formed, the OC should be the Applicant submitting the application to the URA.
+- For building with owners’ corporation (OC), the OC shall be the Applicant who submit the application to the URA.